oracle-livelabs/oci-core/oci-fullstackdrs/switchover-execute/switchover-execute.md

    ![drpg execute monitor progress1 ](./images/phoenix-execute-moving1.png)

 7. Wait for all the steps to complete successfully.
+It is important to monitor the progress of each step and take actions in case of any failures.
+Switchover Autonomous Databases (Standby) group will run for around 10 minutes.

-Approximately it will take *20-30* mins to complete the switchover plan.
+**Approximately it will take *20-30* mins to successfully complete the switchover plan**

 ## Task 3: Verify the executed switchover plan